Register to vote, apply for a postal vote or proxy vote

 How to register to vote

 You must be on the register of electors to vote.
-Each autumn, every household in Edinburgh is sent a registration form.
+In July, every household will be sent a registration form.
 You can register to vote at any time on the GOV.UK website.
 You can also register by calling the Electoral Registration Office.

 0131 344 2500